theo-armour/theo-armour.github.io/snippets/bookmarks/bookmarks.md

+## Bookmark menu bar folders
+ta ~ tech projects of current interest // web apps I use ?? c ~ community - friends&family non-tech projects t ~ tech - web online
+apps > hw + hosts
+top ~ news
+browse ~ tools to help with browsing
+P ~ patterns
+J ~ jaanga
+G ~ google
+serve
+now ~ fresh bookmarks / future events / things I'm working on / temp / when
+code ~ programming
+host ~ data stored in places
+locate ~ place / where
+live
+network ~ who / people
+use ~ consume
+web ~ apps / internet
+Other bookmarks ~ money stuff

+Bookmark Action List

+Content

+Decide and define why to bookmark

+Evolve BM strategy

+What is the rationale for this endless task / personal ritual?

+A way of increasing/augmenting natural intuition.
+Look into Kant on this

+GTD

+Curate, curate and curate
+Streamline bookmarks

+Devote several TheoTimes per week to curating bookmarks Start at top levels first
+Move any items not in a folder into a folder
+Eschew mixed files and folders
+No more than about 25 folders or items in a folder

+What to do with bookmarks on 828-0000.com?

+Folders to Tackle

+Links > apps-web-services
+Toolbar > Sites?

+Started 2011-03-06

 ### lists of useful tags

 The current set of categories in 'Opentecture Bookmarks View-a-line' does not feel viable.
 If nothing else, a bookmark could and should be assigned multiple categories.